Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 What Notion AI does well:

 It generates, rewrites, summarizes, and structures text-based content inside your Notion pages.
 It populates database fields automatically (AI Autofill).
 It answers questions about the content in your workspace (Ask Notion).
 It processes meeting notes, research, and client updates into clean, structured output.
-It maintains consistency in tone and format across documents in the same workspace.
+The Business plan includes Notion Agent and AI Meeting Notes, the two features that push it from writing assistant into an active Notion AI productivity system.

 What Notion AI does not do: